meta-exp/metaexp-deployment/README.md

 # Issues
 - interface does not see backend under hostname (works inside container from command line, `curl backend:8000/get-available-datasets`), interface does not get a response from same URL
+- repositories are cloned in subdirectory `src` within the repository and the `src` directory is gitignored, that's nice for quick testing but also confusing, clone to external path?
+- neo4j data is also stored within the repository (`neo4j_data`) and the direcotry is gitignored, maybe store somewhere else?

 # TODO